testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/controls-and-actions.md

 ---

 ---
-Testsigma Recorder lets you generate test steps automatically in plain English, by recording your actions in the application UI.
+Test Recorder lets you generate test steps automatically in plain English, by recording your actions in the application UI.
 For this, we need some control options.
-This document contains information about the control options and actions available in Testsigma’s Test Recorder for recording test steps.
+This document contains information about the control options and actions available in Test Recorder for recording test steps.

 &emsp;